 In a more recent study, in 2018, poultry was found to be the most consumed type of meat at the national level, followed by beef, chevon and mutton according to Ministry of Food and Agriculture (MoFA).

 Butchers are central to the provision of meat for consumer purchase irrespective of economic class and budget.
-Although statistics are not readily clear on how many Ghanaians are employed in butchery, a good number of people are employed in the industry, with some of them deriving their sole source of income from it, just like Yakubu Moro.
+Although statistics are not readily available on how many Ghanaians are employed in butchery, a good number of people are employed in the industry, with some of them deriving their sole source of income from it, just like Yakubu Moro.
 RDF asked Yakubu whether his trade was profitable.

-In the last year, various branches of the National Butchers Association have spoken in the media about some of these factors Yakubu spoke about in our meeting with him.
+In the last year, various branches of the National Butchers Association have spoken in the media about some of the factors Yakubu spoke about in our meeting with him.
 In the latest news report of the industry in late August 2022 (ghanabusinessnews.com), butchers in Ghana have urged the government to redeem the falling cedi.
 The Association said the livestock industry was not able to produce enough for local consumption, hence their reliance on Niger, Burkina Faso, and Mali for their animals.
 The butchers trade in CFA and the falling Cedi affects the stability of prices and hence their margins.

 The Business and Livelihoods in African Livestock document (2014) makes 3 salient points which every agricultural enthusiast should look out for in predicting the future of the livestock industry.